DianaNerualNetwork/DianaNerualNetwork/README.md

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on Semantic Segmentation, Domain Adaptation, and Remote Sensing, Medical Imaging.
+* 💻 Currently working on Semantic Segmentation, Medical Imaging,Computational Imaging.

 ---